AztecProtocol/aztec-packages/docs/docs/protocol-specs/transactions/tx-object.md

 <!-- Mike review:
 As per comments elsewhere in my reviews, please can we exactly specify how the hash is calculated?
 Hash type, domain separator, ordering of hash inputs.
-It would be great if we could also specify the types of these items, and link to where the type is defined elsewhere in this yellow paper.
+It would be great if we could also specify the types of these items, and link to where the type is defined elsewhere in this protocol specs.
 -->

 - `origin`